balicea/balicea/README.md

 - :watch: Check out my recent publications!
 [CV](https://balicea.github.io/CV.html)

 - 🤔 I’m looking for help with community members, funders.
+Also, if someone has developed a good set of biology-specific emojis, get in touch.

 - :volcano: Ask me about my collection of ideas!